zenstruck/console-extra/README.md

 }
 ```

 By default, the command name's prefix is `app:`.
-You can override with your own
+You can customize with your own
-prefix (or none at all):
+prefix (or none at all) by overriding the `autoNamePrefix()` method from the
+`AutoName` trait:

 ```php
 use Symfony\Component\Console\Command\Command;